Boards and Commissions

-The Commission was established to ensure compliance with the Texas Firemen's and Policemen's Civil Service Act, Texas Local Government Code Chapter 143.
+The Commission was established to ensure compliance with the Texas Fire Fighters' and Police Officers' Civil Service Act, found in Texas Local Government Code Chapter 143.
 The powers and duties of the commission shall be those granted by the state under civil service law.
 If civil service law so provides, the commission shall have the power to promulgate rules and regulations for the proper conduct of its business, provided that no rules or regulations shall be made which are contrary to the provision of the civil service law.

 Community Healthcore provides mental health and behavioral health services to North East Texas residents.
 The board serves as the mental health and intellectual disability governing authority for Bowie, Cass, Gregg, Harrison, Marion, Panola, Red River, Rusk and Upshur counties.

 Electrical Appeals & Advisory Board